 Delivering affordable new rail infrastructure in the UK

-This article has been published ahead of the High Speed Rail Group's Investible Rail report, due for publication in Autumn 2024.
+This article has been published as part of the High Speed Rail Group's new report, 'Driving Investment in Rail Infrastructure', available now.

 New rail infrastructure brings a multitude of benefits.
 Socially, it bridges communities, fostering inclusivity and accessibility to essential services.
 Economically, it spurs growth, creating jobs and stimulating investment.
 Environmentally, it offers a greener alternative, reducing carbon footprints and alleviating traffic congestion.
 By enhancing connectivity, rail networks unlock the potential for regional development.
 They also improve quality of life and promote sustainable practices.
 The design, construction, operation and maintenance of rail infrastructure also generates substantial local employment opportunities, and in many cases is the lifeblood of many small towns and cities.